EffectOrientedProgramming/book/docs/guide/scalatools.md

 sbt:EffectOrientedProgramming>
 ```

-From here, you can run the programs in your project.
+There are numerous commands available in the sbt command shell.
+To see them, type `help` at the sbt prompt.

 ### Compiling

-To compile all the files in the current project, run the `compile` inside the sbt shell:
+To compile all the files in the current project, run `compile` in the sbt shell:

 ```
 sbt:EffectOrientedProgramming> compile